leighajarett/bigquery-guide.github.io/pages/1_resource_concepts/tables.md

     - Materialized views are recomputed in the background when the base table changes,  no user action is required - they are always fresh
     - If a query against the base table can be resolved by querying the materialized view, BigQuery will also reroute for better performance
     - Keep in mind that materialized views use a restricted SQL syntax and a limited set of aggregation functions, they also can only use a single table (no joins)
-    - *Materialized views are useful for creating aggregate tables that will improve performance*

 ```
 CREATE MATERIALIZED VIEW project-id.my_dataset.my_mv_table AS